 Patients are eligible for an Essential Care Partner if they are admitted into an inpatient bed for longer than seven days or have preplanned surgeries.
 Patients in the Emergency Department are not eligible to have an ECP, but may be eligible to bring a Support Person with them.

 Some examples where an ECP is helpful:

-If you or a loved on is eligible for an Essential Care Partner, talk to your care team about the program to see if it can be a good fit.
+If you or a loved one is eligible for having or becoming an Essential Care Partner, talk to your/your loved ones’ care team about the program to see if it can be a good fit and for details on applying.
 Essential Care Partners are not always required, and not every patient will want or need one.